Debadarsini/cartodbdocker/README.md

 # cartodbdocker

-This contains docker build code for cartodb along with data analysis module.
+This repo contains code for building cartodb docker image along with data analysis module.

 Clone the repo and run below command to build docker container for cartodb